Mariusmarten/mariusmarten.github.io/about.md

 ‚I wanna believe as many true things and has few false things as possible.‘

-I'm passionate about applying my knowledge of computer science and machine learning in neuroscience and advancing my knowledge of complex systems, chaotic behavior and deep simplicity.
+I'm passionate about applying my knowledge of computer science and machine learning in neuroscience and advancing my knowledge of complex systems and chaos.

+behavior
 ### Education

 <img src="/assets/Goethe.png" width="120">